Ugh, there is nothing on!

 There are some English-speaking interviewees in the documentary, and they are subtitled in German—it is worth leaving the subtitles on so that you can read the German ones and squeeze in some reading practice!

 Written in 1881 by the Swiss author Johanna Spyri, “Heidi” is one of the most famous works of literature to come out of Switzerland.
 This popular Swiss tale is about the eponymous character, who is raised in the Alps by her grandfather.
 However, Heidi is then sent to live with an upper-class family in Frankfurt.

 The story then shows how she struggles in her new home and eventually starts to adjust to her new surroundings.

 This is a classic children’s story that has enchanted kids for well over a century.
 It is a straightforward tale, one that is extremely easy to follow.
 As it is a kids’ movie, you can expect that the language is simple enough for German learners of all levels.

 If you ever get confused by the plot, you can always switch on the subtitles for a bit.
 It is also a nice idea to read the book (in German, of course!) before you watch the movie so that there is no chance of you missing anything in the story!

-The movie is available for rent on Amazon Prime Video, with audio options in German (as well as English).
+This movie includes audio options in German (as well as English).